 For a long time I kept trying to write from a Christian perspective while also being true to my expanding worldview.
 I’ve found this to be burdensome and I recently (early May 2021) realized that for my journey to continue with integrity I needed to allow myself to simply and honestly be who I am and where I am.
 Today I write as one who can no longer comfortably identify with the christian faith and belief in god.
 There are many values to which I still hold but these values do not belong to any one religion.
 They are inherently human values that we all benefit from when we pursue them.

-This is not an anti-church blog.
-It’s simply my mini contribution toward helping us along while learning to love one another and embrace our differences.
+This is simply my mini contribution toward helping us along while learning to love one another and embrace our differences.
 Inside or outside of the church.

 Which way’s up?
 We’re all moving forward but it’s often difficult to know exactly where it is we are going.
 Life is beautiful but it also gets quite messy at times.
 Considering various aspects of our day to day lives and the challenge that often comes with navigating through them.
 I offer humble yet real life applicable suggestions to forging our way forward.